Remarks by FDA Deputy Commissioner at the IAFP

 ‘’better food safety begins and ends with better data” (Frank Yiannas, 2022)

 The commissioner states this is the time to invest in game-changing food like developing data and technology systems, genomics, innovative microbial therapies, automated monitoring, near real-time microbial detection tools, and more.
-Furthermore, it is time to put in place systems that will help prevent crises, so that such never happen again.
+Furthermore, it is time to put in place systems that will help prevent crises, so that such incidents never happen again.
 Lastly, this is the time when the FDA and other food safety system officials must work together – not just to anticipate a better future, but to co-create it.

 iMIS Food – The future